izhan/retrieval_lite/README.md

 # Retrieval Lite Gem

-Lightweight gem for document retrieval using tf-idf based algorithms for Ruby on Rails applications
+Lightweight gem for document retrieval using tf-idf based algorithms for Ruby

 ## Installation